Connor Wong Player Props: Red Sox vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.5 K/9, the fifth-best in MLB.
+- The Braves pitching staff is fifth in the league with a collective 9.5 strikeouts per nine innings.

-- The Braves have a 3.79 team ERA that ranks fourth across all league pitching staffs.
+- The Braves have a 3.83 team ERA that ranks fifth among all MLB pitching staffs.

-- The Braves give up the third-fewest home runs in baseball (104 total, 1.1 per game).
+- Braves pitchers combine to allow the third-fewest home runs in baseball (105 total, 1.1 per game).

-- In his last outing on Wednesday against the Arizona Diamondbacks, the right-hander tossed 5 2/3 innings, giving up four earned runs while surrendering six hits.
+- His most recent time out was on Thursday against the Arizona Diamondbacks, when the right-hander threw six innings, surrendering four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.